-Register Value Direction Description SPC_M2CMD 100 write only Executes a command for the card or data transfer M2CMD_CARD_RESET 1h Performs a ha rd and software reset of the card as explained further above M2CMD_CARD_WRITESETUP 2h Writes the current setup to the card without starting the hardware.
-This command may be useful if changing some internal settings like clock frequency and enabling outputs.
-M2CMD_CARD_START 4h Starts the card with all selected settings.
-This command automatically writes all settings to the card if any of the settings has been changed since the last one was written.
-After card has been started none of the settings can be changed while the card is running.
-M2CMD_CARD_ENABLETRIGGER 8h tection is enabled.
-This command can be either send together with the start command to enable trigger or in a second call after some external hardware has been started.
+Register r Value Direction Description SPC_M20 CMD 100 write only Executes a command for the card or data transfer M2CMD_CARD_RESET lh Performs a har d and software reset of the card as explained further above M2CMD_CARD_WRITESETUP 2h Writes the curr internal setting ent setup to the card without starting the hardware.
+This command may be useful if changing some s like clock frequency and enabling outputs.
+M2CMD_CARD_START 4h Starts the card tings has been changed while with all selected settings.
+This command automatically writes all settings to the card if any of the set- changed since the last one was written.
+After card has been started none of the settings can be the card is running.
+M2CMD_CARD_ENABLETRIGGER 8h The trigger det immediately or ection is enabled.
+This command can be either send together with the start command to enable trigger r in a second call after some external hardware has been started.
 M2CMD_CARD_FORCETRIGGER 10h This command forces a trigger even if none has been detected so far.
-Sending this command together with the start command is similar to using the software trigger.
+Sending this command together with the s command is similar to using the software trigger.
 M2CMD_CARD_DISABLETRIGGER 20h The trigger detection is disabled.
-All further trigger events are ignored until the trigger detection is again enabled.
+All further trigger events are ignored until the trigger detection is again enable.
 When starting the card the trigger detection is started disabled.
-M2CMD_CARD_STOP 40h Stops the curr ent run of the card.
+M2CMD_CARD_STOP 40h Stops the curre ent run of the card.
 If the card is not running this command has no effect.